plone/volto/docs/source/blocks/examples/customviewvariationsandschemaenhancer.md

 ---
 myst:
   html_meta:
-    "description": "Volto block with custom schema and view components using variations" "property=og:description": "Volto block with custom schema and view components using variations" "property=og:title": "Volto block with custom schema and variations" "keywords": "Volto, React, blocks, grid, container, Plone"
+    "description": "Volto block with custom schema and view components using variations and a schema enhancer in one of the variations"
+    "property=og:description": "Volto block with custom schema and view components using variations and a schema enhancer in one of the variations"
+    "property=og:title": "Volto block with custom schema, variations and schema enhancer" "keywords": "Volto, React, blocks, grid, container, Plone"
 ---

-(custom-schema-view-and-variations)=
+(custom-schema-view-variations-schema-enhancer)=

-# Block with a custom schema and variations
+# Block with a custom schema, variations and a schema enhancer in a variation.

 We can create a block that uses `variations`.
 A {term}`variation` is an alternative view of a block.
 This variation is shown as an additional option in the schema editor and lets the webmaster to change how this block is viewed.
-Think of it as a different view of the same block
+Think of it as a different view of the same block.

+A schema enhancer is an option of a variation.
+Using this schema enhancer, the block schema can be extended to have additional fields.

-What we need to do is to define the schema, the view component, the variations and configure the block settings.
+What we need to do is to define the schema, the view component, the variations, the schema enhancer and configure the block settings.

 ## Preparations